JM2K69/2PintLabs/DeployR/DeployRSetup.md

 ### Boot Media

 Use the Console to create it, then find it on the D:\DeployRContentItems\Content\Boot
+- Create a Content Item (Other) with your Root Certificates
+- Create a Content Item (DriverPack) with your WinPE Drivers
+- Go to Boot Media Page in DeployR, click Generate and wait... monitor the status by refreshing the browser, or monitoring the Log on the DeployR Server
+-   DeployRContentLocationPath\Logs\00000003-0000-0000-0000-0000000001.log
-- You will find 2 ISO's there and 2 wim files.
+- Once complete, you will find 2 ISO's there and 2 wim files.
 - For iPXE use the winpe_amd64.wim (assuming you're booting x64)
 - For VM mounting an ISO, grab either the DeployR_X64 or noprompt ISO.  noprompt is helpful for automation.